-Some women will feel ready to return at 4-6 weeks if the job is not physically demanding or part time.
+Some people will feel ready to return at 4-6 weeks if the job is part time or not physically demanding.
 However, if your work is more physically demanding, 6-12 weeks is recommended.
 It may be helpful to slowly increase your hours and duties over a period of time.

-This can be discussed further with your doctor, your Macmillan gynaecology oncology clinical nurse specialist or GP.
+This can be discussed further with your doctor, your Gynae-oncology clinical nurse specialist or GP.

-Remember the return to normal life takes time.
+Remember that returning to a normal life takes time.
 It is a gradual process and involves a period of readjustment which will be individual to you.